UFC Fight Night: Lopes vs. Silva: Predictions & Analysis

 David Martinez vs Rob Font

-There's a real Elo separation here: Font at 1361 versus Martinez at 1225.
-That 136-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Martinez at 1529 versus Font at 1406.
+That 123-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Martinez throws significantly more leather — a 2.5 sig. strike per minute gap.
 Font is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Martinez has tighter striking defense, making opponents miss more often.

-The Pick: Rob Font over David Martinez.
+The Pick: David Martinez over Rob Font.
 This is essentially a pick'em.
-The model nudges toward Font at 51%, but there's almost nothing separating these two.
+The model nudges toward Martinez at 55%, but there's almost nothing separating these two.
+Notably, the betting market has Martinez at 46% implied while our model sees 55% — a 8-point disagreement that could signal value.

 Rafa Garcia vs Jared Gordon